bonn0062/GSoD/absolute_beginners.rst

   array([0.12697628, 0.05093587, 0.26590556, 0.5510652 ])

 The four values listed above correspond to the number of columns in your array.
-With a four-column array, you can expect to get four values as your result.
+With a four-column array, you will get four values as your result.

 `Read more about functions here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_ and `calculations here <https://docs.scipy.org/doc/numpy-1.17.0/reference/arrays.ndarray.html#calculation>`_.